“Don’t put off until tomorrow what you can do today.”

 We humans have the amazing ability to talk ourselves into or out of nearly anything.
 By letting others know of the goals and projects we’ve set out to do, we help to reduce the chance of us backing out of them.

-While accountability partners can certainly be those in your personal network (significant other, siblings, friends etc.), if you do not feel comfortable to share the details of a goal or project to your loved ones, a professional such as a business coach would make a great accountability partner.
+While accountability partners can certainly be those in your personal network (significant other, siblings, friends, etc.), if you don’t feel comfortable sharing the details of a goal or project with your loved ones, a professional such as a business coach would make a great accountability partner.

 However, it particularly comes in handy when you inevitably hit roadblocks that may derail you from whatever you’re working on.

 5. Just Do It!

 Though planning and scheduling are essential in keeping track of progress, the task itself will never get done if we don’t take action(s) to get it started.

 Remind yourself that the journey of a thousand miles begins with a single step and that the only way to get ahead is to get started.